lgngrvs/logangraves.com/posts/social-infrastructure.md

 It was also because the people there were all sparkly themselves — the camp had an effective *selection mechanism*.
 For PAIR, this was a multi-stage application process — they were able to select a small number of people from a large pool of interested applicants, applicants who were already self selecting based on interest in the camp's topics.

-Using PAIR as a case study on effective social infrastructure, that's what I've come up with.
-Effective social infrastructure has (1) effective selection mechanisms for deciding who to connect and (2) strong supportive cultural aspects that enable effective connection between the people who it does connect.
+Using PAIR as a case study on effective social infrastructure, this is what I've come up with: effective social infrastructure has (1) effective selection mechanisms for deciding who to connect and (2) strong supportive cultural aspects that enable effective connection between the people who it does connect.

 The problem is that PAIR is limited in scope.
 It only scales to the capacity of the people who run the camps; they run ~4 camps/year; at ~30 attendees per camp, and probably ~2000 applicants each year (maybe more, maybe less, I'm giving a well-educated guess), meaning  they're serving *less than 10%* of the people that are interested in the camps.
 That's without including the number of returning attendees.